 Several state agencies, including the MPCA, share in the responsibility to protect groundwater.

-- The MPCA monitors the condition of groundwater [link to groundwater monitoring page] and works to clean up groundwater contamination at sites around the state.
+- The MPCA monitors the condition of groundwater and works to clean up groundwater contamination at sites around the state.

-- The Minnesota Department of Health is responsible for ensuring that Minnesotans have safe and adequate drinking water.
-Its Source water protection (Minnesota Department of Health) program safeguards groundwater and surface water used for drinking.
+- The Minnesota Department of Health (MDH) is responsible for ensuring that Minnesotans have safe and adequate drinking water.
+The MDH source water protection program safeguards groundwater and surface water used for drinking.

 - The Minnesota Department of Natural Resources issues permits (Minnesota Department of Natural Resources) to users of large amounts of groundwater in the state.